Jumpstart your marketing campaign with these 25 small business marketing ideas. Let your marketing game begin!

 Businesses pay influencers to promote their products or services to millions of followers.
 This in turn drives sales for the business.

-It gives the business reach and new customers it may not have acquired otherwise.
+It gives the business reach and the ability to attract new customers it may not have acquired otherwise.

 Even though the influencer legally has to disclose that it’s a paid advertisement when they promote the business…